wren-lang/wren/doc/site/core/fiber.markdown

 If it was resumed by calling `call()` or `run()` with no argument, it returns `null`.

-It is a runtime error to call this when there is no parent fiber to return to.
+If there is no parent fiber to return to, this exits the interpreter.
+This can be useful to pause execution until the host application wants to resume it later.

     :::dart
-    Fiber.yield() // ERROR

-    new Fiber {
-      Fiber.yield() // ERROR
+    Fiber.yield()
-    }.run()
+    IO.print("this does not get reached")

 ### Fiber.**yield**(value)